cameronmeyer/cameronmeyer.github.io/_pages/chests.md

 [//]: # --- REAVERWOODS CHEST --- # :[\\]

-{% capture block2_content %}
+{% capture block_content %}
 ### REAVERWOODS CHESTS

-Since *Wayfinder* supports online co-op play, the jellyfish platforms needed to be able to support network replication to clients.
-It was critical that the jellyfish platforms match *exactly* between party members to avoid potential de-sync issues from differences in collision or placement of the platforms.

-There were some notable challenges in implementing multiplayer support:
-- Idle movement variables needed to be randomized per floating platform, but set from the host for all clients to match
-- The jellyfish's organic, non-symmetrical shape required the collision mesh to move exactly in step with the visuals
-- The vertical rebound from the player landing on the jellyfish needed a maximum offset in case party members repeatedly jumped on it
+Chests from the Reaverwoods have a handcrafted feel to them, seemingly modeled after creatures killed for survival out in the wilderness.
+These chests bring a bit of warmth to a harsh, frozen region of the world.

+Once opened, the primal essence of the chest dissipates as the antlers on either side detatch and fall, and the emissives of the face and chest interior fade.
 {% endcapture %}

-{% capture block2_video %}
+{% capture block_video %}
 {{path}}ReaverwoodsChest.mp4
 {% endcapture %}

-{% include block.html content=block2_content video=block2_video %}
+{% include block.html content=block_content video=block_video %}

 {% include spacer.html amount="0.5rem" %}